moondance-labs/tanssi-docs/explore/integrations/oracles/acurast.md

 ## Interacting with Price Feeds on the Tanssi Demo EVM Appchain {: #interacting-with-price-feeds-demo-evm-appchain }

-This tutorial will showcase interacting with a sample BTC/USDT price feed contract on the demo EVM Appchain, but you can interact any of the price feeds listed in [Supported Assets](#supported-assets).
+This tutorial will showcase interacting with a sample BTC/USDT price feed contract on the demo EVM Appchain, but you can interact with any of the price feeds listed in [Supported Assets](#supported-assets).
 The BTC/USDT price feed is [deployed on the demo EVM Appchain](https://3001-blockscout.a.dancebox.tanssi.network/address/0x02093b190D9462d964C11587f7DedD92718D7B56){target=\_blank}, so you can interact with it by accessing the aggregator contract at the below contract address:

 ```text
 {{ networks.dancebox.oracles.acurast.btc_usd }}
 ```

-For a refresher on setting up Remix to interface with your Appchain, see the [Deploy Smart Contracts with Remix](/builders/interact/ethereum-api/dev-env/remix/){target=\_blank} guide.
+For a refresher on setting up Remix to interface with the demo EVM Appchain, see the [Deploy Smart Contracts with Remix](/builders/interact/ethereum-api/dev-env/remix/){target=\_blank} guide.
 Secondly, make sure you have [connected MetaMask](/builders/interact/ethereum-api/wallets/metamask/){target=\_blank} to the demo EVM Appchain.

 Paste the [aggregator contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol){target=\_blank} into a new file in Remix and compile it.